Audio Science

 “I realized that I had this opportunity to step back from the hectic life I had been living and taking for granted, look inward, and evaluate, and writing and producing music ended up being the perfect vehicle for doing that,” says Trautman.

-Echolocation is available on all digital streaming outlets now.
+"Sunburnt" will be available on all digital streaming outlets June 9th.